 To change the WooCommerce cart page click on the hamburger menu on the Elementor dashboard.

-It will show you the settings option, from there click on the Site Settings menu.
+It will show you the settings option, and from there click on the Site Settings menu.

 Now scroll down and move on to the WooCommerce section.